Battle of Avay: Battle

 The flanking attacks by the 1st, 2nd, and 3rd Cavalry Divisions into the Paraguayan rear made escape impossible.
 With the total defeat of general Caballero's forces, Caxias reached Villeta.
-The Paraguayan survivors, fewer than 50, retreated for Lomas Valentinas, where López had assembled 3,000 troops, plus another 2,000 at Pikysyry, and 700 at Angostura.
+The Paraguayan survivors, fewer than 50, retreated to Lomas Valentinas, where López had assembled 3,000 troops, plus another 2,000 at Pikysyry, and 700 at Angostura.

 López ordered the evacuation of Asunción to the provisional capital of Piribebuy.